 I have gone way too far to find an exact meaning or definition per se, but haven’t found anything ironic.
 I mean definition close enough I found was on the internet was, “A marketing program which centers the creation, publication, and distribution of content for the target online audience”.

 After an exhaustive fool’s errand, I decided that I will address this issue with my own approach.
-So, Content marketing is the branch of digital marketing which totally depends on content (as the name suggests).
+So, Content marketing growth is the branch of digital marketing which totally depends on content (as the name suggests).
 The only aim of such marketing is to engage the audience with the brand to make sure that the business highlights value to the audience.
 Content marketing focuses on the value-based campaign which has the potential to drive the customers not to only engage with your brand but also encourages them to be promoters.

 - Create Attractive content